 For more than half a century, we’ve worked to improve the lives of people with kidney disease.

 Our first dialysis unit was big enough for just nine patients.
 As the need for dialysis has grown over the decades since, so have we.
-Our unique position in the history of dialysis drove us to open our archives department in 2015.
-We collect analog and digital materials — equipment, documents, artifacts, photographs, slides, motion picture film and more — to tell the story of Northwest Kidney Centers and the people and discoveries that shaped it.
+Our unique position as the first outpatient dialysis clinic has driven us to establish a museum dedicated to dialysis innovation as well as collect oral histories from many who can tell firsthand the story of Northwest Kidney Centers and the people and discoveries that shaped it.

 Walk through our dialysis museum to get an in-depth look at dialysis over the last 60 years.

 Our dialysis museum, opened in 2012 in honor of our 50th anniversary, highlights crucial moments in Northwest Kidney Centers’ history, dating back to the early days when an Admissions Committee determined who would receive dialysis — a scare resource at the time — and who would not.
 Its displays demonstrate the evolution of dialysis equipment over the years and identify the people who helped make it the organization it is today.